justinmayer/django-autoslug/README.rst

 Documentation
 -------------

-See complete `HTML documentation <http://packages.python.org/django-autoslug/>`_ for details.
-Sometimes it may get slightly outdated.
-You can always have the latest snapsnot by building it from the source (using Sphinx).
+See the `complete documentation <http://django-autoslug.readthedocs.org>`_ on ReadTheDocs.
+It is built automatically for the latest version.

 Community
 ---------